-About the Scotland: Literature, Language and Culture - Summer Program
+About the Scotland, England, and Wales: Literacy, Literature, and Culture - Summer program

-The Literature, Language and Culture of Scotland program will provide each student with the singular opportunity to investigate imagination and literacy connections in the environments of Edinburgh, Glasgow, and the Scottish coast and countryside.
-The class will involve a ten day trip with excursions to two universities, castles, museums, literary sites, historic sites, national parks, and an international literacy conference.
-Students will be required to immerse themselves in literature (movies and books) and literacy readings as well as environments visited.
+The Literature, Language and Culture of Scotland, England, and Wales program will provide each student with the singular opportunity to investigate imagination and literacy connections in the environments of Edinburgh, the Scottish coast and countryside, Wales, Cardiff, and England’s Lakes District and Peaks Districts.
+The class will involve a ten day trip with excursions to universities, castles, museums, literary sites, historic sites, national parks, and an international literacy conference.
+Students will be required to immerse themselves in literature (novels, poetry, film) and literary readings as well as environments visited.

-For more information, contact Dr. Carole Pelttari (email@example.com) or Dr. Kathleen Colantonio-Yurko (firstname.lastname@example.org).
+For more information, contact Dr. Carole Pelttari (email@example.com) or Dr. Kathleen Colantonio-Yurko (kyurkobrockport.edu).

 Housing and Orientation